 If you change your name by deed poll, you can change your name on UCAS yourself by logging into your account and updating your details.

 Applicants who are coming for an audition who want a name and pronoun to be used, which are different from the information submitted on your application, should get in touch with Student Adviser Lauren McKillop.

 Unless you inform us otherwise, we will use the information provided to us via UCAS.
 Please inform us or update UCAS if there are any changes to your personal details, email address, name and address etc.

 New Student Questionnaire

 Before students start on a course they are asked to complete the questionnaire below.
 The more information we receive, the better we are able to cater to the specific needs of our students.
 We want to provide support and information where it is needed.
-If you want to let us know you are Trans you can here in the Support Questionnaire.
+If you want to let us know you are Trans or more about how you identify you can here in the Support Questionnaire.